devheniik/crdt-todo-list/readme.md

    Open your browser and navigate to `http://localhost:5173` to use the to-do list application.

 **Note**: Ensure that the MongoDB service is running and both the backend and frontend servers are active for the application to function correctly.

-For more detailed information on setting up similar projects, you can refer to the [crdt-todo-app](https://github.com/chtushar/crdt-todo-app) repository.